JustAn0therDev/vim-configs/README.md

 # vim-configs
-My vim configurations for plugins and .vimrc in case anybody that stumbles upon my GitHub profile is interested in VIM or already uses it and wants to checkout some different configurations.
+My vim (Neovim) configurations for plugins and .vimrc in case anybody that stumbles upon my GitHub profile is interested in VIM or already uses it and wants to checkout some different configurations.

 ## Plugins